 The new prioritization criteria do not stop immigration officers from processing any particular residence class visa application urgently in exceptional circumstances, which are matters of:

 Professional Visa solutions is following these developments closely, and our immigration experts are well prepared to help you succeed in your work visa application in the light of the new changes.
-Book a 100% free consultation to discuss your case.
+Book a consultation to discuss your case.